sumantapakira/big-query-google-trends/readme.md

 ```

-To analyze the relationship and synchronization between related AI/technology search terms within a specific geographic market (New York NY) using statistical correlation analysis.

 Purpose: This code identifies how search interest in related technology topics moves together over time, revealing whether these terms represent complementary interests, competing trends, or independent search patterns within the same market.

 ```